-The taxation, other revenues, expenses, assets and liabilities with respect to the operations of the school boards are not reflected in these consolidated financial statements v) Trust Funds i) Accrual Accounting
+The taxation, other revenues, expenses, assets and liabilities with respect to the operations of the school boards are not reflected in these consolidated financial statements.

+v) Trust Funds

 Trust funds and their related operations administered by the Township are not consolidated, but are reported separately on the Trust Funds financial statements.